ryansondergeld/WAL/README.md

 ## Best moves turn-by-turn

 Our code has been optimized enough that it would be possible to call our function on each choice - left or right - and make a decision based on that outcome.
-However, since we already generate the entire decision process on the first string, the information is already present for every move that could be made in the game.
+However, since we already generate the entire decision process on the initial generated string to determine the outcome, the information is already present for every move that could be made in the game.

-By simply creating an X and Y value to traverse the array of strings, we can determine a value for each spot and simply check the next two values.
+By simply creating an X and Y value to traverse the array of strings, we can see the  value for each spot and simply check the next two values to determine if the move makes sense for each player.
 The (Y) Value would represent the current turn from top-to-bottom while the X value represents which branch we are at from left-to-right.
 Initially, the values are set as follows:
 - Y = string length (4)
 - X = 0